kheaslip/cisc_325_project/README.md

 The prerequisites for exploring the code within Android Studio consists of the system requirements of [Android Studio](https://developer.android.com/studio#system-requirements-a-namerequirementsa).

-To test or run the code, a compatible android emulator or device that can run API level 15: Android 4.0.3 (IceCreamSandwich), or higher is needed.
+To test or run the code, a compatible android emulator or device that can run API level 19: Android 4.4 (KitKat), or higher is needed.
 Android Studio provides an [emulator](https://developer.android.com/studio/run/emulator) as well as a way to run the app through a [USB connected device](https://developer.android.com/studio/run/device).

 ### Installing